kb674/Fundamental_Project/README.md

-_What were my old ideas?_ My previous ideas for the application were also skate related.
-The ERDs of these ideas can be seen in (link location).
+My previous ideas for the application were also skate related.
+The ERDs of these ideas can be seen in the documentation folder
 After getting feedback and reflection I modified these ideas so that they would have clearer CRUD functionality and a one to many relationship between two tables.
 This made my final idea better suited for the brief.